-Because I am blessed with ADHD, I have learned that without a plan to shoot at, I accomplish a whole lotta nothing day in and day out.
+Because I am blessed with ADHD, I have to have some structure.
+I have learned that without a plan to shoot at, I do a whole lotta nothing day in and day out.
 During those times when I fly by the seat of my pants, I get exactly zilch done.
-(Case in point — how not at all regular I’ve been on this blog while dealing with our personal family emergency that has required me to suspend the goals for a bit)

 You know what I’m referring to.

-Those days when your spouse finally makes it home from work, and finds you standing in the middle of the kitchen while kids are freaking out about who knows what, laundry is everywhere, the dog just piddled on the floor, there are 3x as many dirty dishes in the sink as you might imagine could be used in one 8 hour period, and you realize at that moment that you’re still wearing the clothing you slept in.
+Those days when your spouse finally makes it home from work and walks in the door.
+He finds you standing in the middle of the kitchen.
+Around you, kids are freaking out about who knows what.
+There is laundry everywhere.
+The dog just piddled on the floor.
+There are 3x as many dirty dishes in the sink as you might imagine could be used in one 8 hour period.
+And you realize at that moment that you’re still wearing the clothing you slept in.
 Except now the clothing has lunch spilled all over it.

-Why I Believe in Goals, Plans, and Missions Statements (and Faith, too)
+Why I Believe in Goals, Plans, and Missions Statements (and living by Faith, too)

-I had to learn (through trial and error, prayer, and some therapy) that when I rise up to meet the day and decide to just see what the day brings, generally what that brings into my life is chaos in large quantities.
+I had to learn to avoid the chaos with a flexible plan.
+When I rise up to meet the day and decide to just see what the day brings, generally what that brings into my life is chaos in large quantities.

-For some who don’t need this sort of prodding, it may seem silly that I set goals, write out a missions statement as I wrote about earlier on this blog, or have to do lists in my bullet journal.
-However, for me, the way I’m wired, I’ve come to accept that it is absolutely essential to my sanity, productivity, and my ability to effectively filter out those opportunities that come up in my life.
+For some who don’t need this sort of prodding, it may seem silly.
+Yet I’ve come to accept that it is absolutely essential to my sanity.
+Without this structure, I can’t function.
+My productivity and ability to filter out those opportunities that come up in my life suffer.

-For me anyway, setting goals, working a plan, having a missions statement all fits in far better with living by faith than simply allowing life to happen without a plan.
+Setting goals and planning fits in far better with living by faith.
+Better than just allowing life to happen without a plan.

-Walking by Faith in My Plans and Goals
+Living by Faith with My Plans and Goals

 2. Filter your plans through God’s purpose for your life